mekowalski/react-nasa-images-app/NOTES.md

   - (Communicate from Child to Parent, from SearchBar to App)
   - [x] Refactor App to class-based component
   - [x] Define callback function on App (onSearchSubmit)
+  - [] Update App to have State prop and set list of images on that State

 - Fetching Data!!!
   - Load data to Application, make network request to NASA images/videos API